Santiago de Compostela Cathedral: East façade or da Quintana

-The façade of the cathedral that overlooks the Quintana Square has two gates: the Porta Real (royal gate) and the Porta Santa (holy gate).
+The façade of the cathedral that overlooks the Plaza de la Quintana has two gates: the Porta Real (royal gate) and the Porta Santa (holy gate).
 The construction of the Porta Real, baroque, was begun under the direction of José de Vega y Verdugo and by José de la Peña de Toro in 1666, and was completed by Domingo de Andrade in 1700, who built some of the columns that span two floors of windows, a balustrade with large pinnacles, and an aedicula with an equestrian statue of Saint James (now disappeared), well adorned with decorative fruit clusters and large-scale military trophies.
 The kings of Spain entered the cathedral through this door, hence its name, and the royal coat of arms on its lintel.

-The so-called Holy Door (Porta Santa) or Door of Forgiveness (Porta do Perdón) is the closest to the steps.
-It is usually closed with a fence and opened only in Jubilee Years (years when St James's Day, 25 July, falls on a Sunday).
-It was one of the seven lesser gates and was dedicated to St. Pelagius (whose monastery is just opposite).
+The holy door (Porta Santa) or Door of Forgiveness (Porta do Perdón) is the closest to the steps.
+It is usually closed with a fence and opened only in a Jacobean holy year (years when Saint James' Day, 25 July, falls on a Sunday).
+It was one of the seven lesser gates and was dedicated to St. Pelagius (for whom is named a convent just opposite).
 On this door niches contain the image of James, with his disciples Athanasius and Theodore at his side.
 On the bottom and sides of the door were placed twenty-four figures of prophets and apostles (including St. James) coming from the old stone choir of Master Mateo.
 Inside this door through a small courtyard is the true Holy Door, which enters into the ambulatory of the apse of the church.